-The typical asking rate per listing is in the $20's per square foot per year.
-The Magnolia Center region is experiencing a decrease in rates.
-In the last 3 months, the median rate fell $13 per sqft per year.
-That's a 37% decline in rent.
+On average, listings lease in the $30's per square foot per year.
+The Magnolia Center submarket is experiencing a an increase in rates.
+In the last 3 months, the median rate increased $10 per sqft per year.
+That's a 43% increase in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Magnolia Center region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Magnolia Center submarket has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 10 listings have been listed, which means new availabilities are probably leasing quickly.
+In the last 90 days, 10 listings have been posted online, which means office spaces most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
+About 20% of the office spaces in the Magnolia Center are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Education is the dominant industry in this area.
-Commute by bike is the most popular way to get to work amongst Magnolia Center occupants.
+Education is the dominant industry in this region.
+Commute by bike is the most popular way to get to work amongst Magnolia Center residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.